fbpx

 "Also, I could try closing the main fuel valve before shutting down the engine and wait until the fuel has been depleted from the float chambers.
 I'll give these options a go."

-You persist in focusing on the carburettor float bowls, to the exclusion of the greater volume hot fuel/vapour in the fuel supply lines.
+You persist in focusing on the carburettor float bowls, to the exclusion of the greater volume of hot fuel/vapour in the fuel supply lines.

 The fuel lines must be flushed of hot fuel/vapour, only then will liquid fuel enter the float chambers.